-Tenant Compliance and Regulatory Assistance

-The Port of Tacoma is committed to assisting Port tenants in meeting environmental regulations and improving the environmental condition of Port-owned properties and all of Commencement Bay.

-Assistance focuses on promoting appropriate environmental practice, aiding with permitting strategies, assisting with agency interactions, responding to regulatory actions, improving environmental conditions, removing environmental contamination, correcting materials management procedures and preventing pollution.
+Tenant Compliance and Regulatory AssistanceThe Port of Tacoma is committed to assisting Port tenants in meeting environmental regulations and improving the environmental condition of Port-owned properties and all of Commencement Bay.
+Assistance focuses on promoting appropriate environmental practice. aiding with permitting strategies, assisting with agency interactions, responding to regulatory actions, improving environmental conditions, removing environmental contamination, correcting materials management procedures and preventing pollution.
 The Port is working with the Department of Ecology to establish a cost reimbursement system designed to streamline the issuance of certain Ecology issued permits.
-That process should be fully implemented in 2014.
+That process should be fully implemented in 2015.

-Port Environmental staff will host an annual compliance assistance workshop to help Port tenants comply with environmental requirements.
+Port Environmental staff will continue to host an annual compliance assistance workshop to help Port tenants comply with environmental requirements.
 At that workshop Port staff will provide technical assistance, research results, agency staff to answer questions, and law firm representatives to provide generalized legal advice.
-Port staff also assisted its marine terminal operators with securing more than half million dollars of grant funding that added fuel-saving anti-idling system on switching locomotives and about 90 pieces of diesel emission control equipment on their cargo handling equipment.
-Collectively, the Port tenant projects reduced more than 5 tons of diesel soot per year in the Tacoma area.